 Moreover, and as a result of the spin-off of Abertis Telecom, S.A.U. (currently Abertis Telecom Satélites, S.A.U., "Abertis Telecom Satélites") on 17 December 2013, Cellnex assumed any rights and obligations that may arise from the aforementioned legal proceedings, as they relate to the spun-off business (terrestrial telecommunications).
 An agreement has therefore been entered into between Cellnex and Abertis Telecom Satélites stipulating that if the aforementioned amounts have to be paid, Cellnex will be responsible for paying these fines.
-As of 31 December 2021, Cellnex has provided three guarantees amounting to ε 32.5 million (ε 32.5 million at 31 December 2020, restated) to cover the disputed rulings with the CNMC explained above, in addition to the provisions recorded and referred to in the paragraphs above.
+As of 31 December 2022, Cellnex has provided three guarantees amounting to $\mathfrak{C}32.5$ million ( $\mathfrak{C}32.5$ million as of 31 December 2021, restated) to cover the disputed rulings with the CNMC explained above, in addition to the provisions recorded and referred to in the paragraphs above.

 On 19 June 2013, the European Commission (the "EC") issued a decision concluding that Retevisión and other terrestrial platform operators had received state aid in the form of a €260 million scheme to finance the digitalisation and extension of the terrestrial TV network in remote areas of Spain (other than Castile-La Mancha) during the digital switch-over process and that such state aid was incompatible with the EU rules.
-The decision ordered the Kingdom of Spain to recover the aid, which according to the EC amounted to an aggregate of €40 million for Retevisión.
 In October 2013 and February 2016, the Group filed appeals with the General Court of the EU and the European Court of Justice, respectively.
 On 20 December 2017, the European Court of Justice issued a judgment by means of which it immediately annulled the EC's decision, with the consequence that as of such date the recovery obligations incumbent upon the public administrations and the obligations of the terrestrial platform operators to return the relevant amounts lapsed.

 Following the European Court of Justice's annulment of its 2013 decision, the EC reopened its investigation, and on 10 June 2021 issued a new decision concluding that the state aid scheme was incompatible with EU rules and the aid should be recovered by the Kingdom of Spain.
 On this basis, the governments of Extremadura, Catalunya, Comunidad Valenciana, Principado de Asturias and other Spanish regions have begun separate aid recovery proceedings amounting in the aggregate to approximately €100 million, which the Group has either appealed or expects to appeal in the near future.
 No provisions have been recorded by the Group in connection with such recovery proceedings.
 On 5 November 2021, the Group filed an appeal with the General Court of the EU requesting the annulment of the EC's decision.
-As of the date of this Information Memorandum, the General Court of the EU has not yet issued a judgment on the subject.
+On 10 June 2022 the General Court of the EU ended the written stage of the procedure, and the hearing took place on 5 October 2023.
+The resolution of the General Court of the EU is expected to be rendered by the end of 2023.